codewithheeren/springframework/Reference notes/1.spring-core/Spring day 2.md

  **Topics Covered**
 --------------
 - Bean Autowiring
   - Autowiring by name
   - Autowiring by type
-	  - Autowiring using a constructor.
+  - Autowiring using a constructor
 - Cyclic Dependency
 - Annotations
 - Stereotype annotations